alioso/d8-front-end-development/skills_for_front_end_developers_in_drupal.md

 # Skills for Front end Developers in Drupal

 Drupal theme development crosses many disciplines.
-The following charts - borrowed from [Drupal.org](https://groups.drupal.org/node/172434) - summarizes the recommended skills for any developer planning to create and develop a Drupal 8 theme.
+The following chart - borrowed from [Drupal.org](https://groups.drupal.org/node/172434) - summarizes the recommended skills for any developer planning to create and develop a Drupal 8 theme.
 While it is not necessary to master all these disciplines, you are likely to encounter situation requiring some basic understanding of the skills below.

 | Skill Set | Description |
 | -- | -- |